CREATE YOUR OWN PRACTICE JOURNAL

 2. Developing Skills: Major Scales & Exercises

-Record yourself performing a scale and at least one finger exercise with a metronome TO help improve your performance technique and skill.
+Record yourself performing the scale of the same key signature as your piece and at least one finger exercise with a metronome TO help improve your performance technique and skill.

 Identify at least one more skill you will focus on developing in your Practice Journal other than scales and timing with a metronome.